 Academic advising is available at your home campus only.
 Please check with your academic advisor to ensure the UCI course you plan to apply for will transfer back to your home campus and count toward your degree.

-- Obtain certification of eligibility requirements from your home campus.
+Obtain certification of eligibility requirements from your home campus and submit to UCI Division of Continuing Education (DCE) Student Services.

 Complete the student portion and course information section of the Cross-Enrollment Application form and submit this to the Registrar of your home campus.
 If you application is approved, please make sure the official signature is provided along with the stamp of the school seal.